Power MOSFET: Capacitances

-Gate to source capacitance
+Gate-to-source capacitance

 The CGS capacitance is constituted by the parallel connection of CoxN+, CoxP and Coxm (see figure 4).
 As the N+ and P regions are highly doped, the two former capacitances can be considered as constant.
 Coxm is the capacitance between the (polysilicon) gate and the (metal) source electrode, so it is also constant.
-Therefore, it is common practice to consider CGS as a constant capacitance, i.e. its value does not depend on the transistor state.
+Therefore, it is common practice to consider CGS as a constant capacitance, i.e., its value does not depend on the transistor state.

-Gate to drain capacitance
+Gate-to-drain capacitance

 The CGD capacitance can be seen as the connection in series of two elementary capacitances.
 The first one is the oxide capacitance (CoxD), constituted by the gate electrode, the silicon dioxide and the top of the N epitaxial layer.
 It has a constant value.
 The second capacitance (CGDj) is caused by the extension of the space-charge zone when the MOSFET is in off-state.
-Therefore, it is dependent upon the drain to source voltage.
+Therefore, it is dependent upon the drain to gate voltage.
 From this, the value of CGD is: